stefee/stef/content/0003-understanding-react-1.md

 With this interface, the "Hello dear" button works the same as before, but now if the user clicks the "Goodbye" button instead, they will see a different alert which says "Okeydokey".

-This example demonstrates how we were able to abstract some user interface behaviour into a component, and re-use the component to achieve distinct outcomes.
+This example shows how we are able to abstract some user interface behaviour into a component, and re-use components to do different things.

 This is good stuff! 👌